-The Employer will notify the Bargaining Unit President and the Labour Relations Officer of the names of all employees who go off work due to disability or WSIB.
+- (a) The Employer will notify the Bargaining Unit President of the names of all employees who go off work due to a work-related injury.
+The information provided will include date and type of injury. - (b) Return to work plan